How to vote

-If you live in the West Suffolk area, you should return the form to Electoral Services, West Suffolk Council, West Suffolk House, Western Way, Bury St Edmunds, IP33 3YU or email@example.com.
+If you live in the West Suffolk area, you should return the form to email@example.com or by post to: Electoral Services, West Suffolk Council, West Suffolk House, Western Way, Bury St Edmunds, IP33 3YU.
 You will need to ensure that you are already on the electoral register before you before submitting an application to vote by post.

 When you return your application form, it will be checked against the information held on the register of electors and we will write back to you.
-In order to progress a postal vote application, we require that a date of birth and signature is provided.
+In order to progress a postal vote application, we require that a date of birth, National Insurance Number and signature is provided.
 Please note that there is always a deadline for postal vote applications at particular elections.

 When will I receive my postal vote?